vhscom/after-dark/README.md

 The BPG image format provides [high-fidelity images](http://xooyoozoo.github.io/yolo-octo-bugfixes/#vintage-car&jpg=s&bpg=s) which look more like PNGs but loads as fast as a JPG.
 From a compression standpoint, BPG really shines when handling animations.
 With support for alpha transparency and given its compression, BPG [literally steamrolls](https://bellard.org/bpg/animation.html) the GIF format of yesteryear.

-**Why haven't I heard of BPG?** Now you have.
-Please [encourage browser makers](http://caniuse.com/#search=bpg) to push this important image format forward.
+**Why haven't I heard of BPG?** You have now, and you'll learn about all kinds of cool stuff like this by keeping your eye on [Perf.Rocks](http://perf.rocks/).
+Please help push BPG forward by encouraging browser makers to improve [current support levels](http://caniuse.com/#search=bpg).

+Use BPG just like any other image with the `img` element with a `.bpg` image file extension on any [encoded image](https://webencoder.libbpg.org/).
 After Dark will asynchronously download a BPG polyfill and render the image in a `canvas` element.

-Use BPG just like any other image with the `img` element with a `.bpg` image file extension on any [encoded image](https://webencoder.libbpg.org/).

-BPG image support is enabled by default.
+BPG image support is enabled by default in After Dark.
 To disable support for BPG images add the following to your site configuration:

 ```toml
 [params.seo]
   disable_bpg = true # Disable BPG image support
 ```

-Not sold on BPG?
-Generate a new post with the default `post` archetype or just take a look at the [BPG Image Comparison](http://xooyoozoo.github.io/yolo-octo-bugfixes/#vintage-car&jpg=s&bpg=s).
-If that doesn't do it, nothing will.

 ### Related Content